Research Specialist I Position - Requisition# 2017-7387

 Lewis-Sigler Institute for Integrative Genomics

 - Strong attention to detail and meticulous lab notebook keeping.

-- Excellent communication and organizational skills.
+- Excellent communication skills.

-Applications should be submitted online at the Princeton University's Job's Website: Requisition No. 1600983.
 The final candidate will be required to complete a background check successfully.